 About Our Director

 Kimberly (Cole) Davis, a native of Kansas City, Kansas began dancing at the age of 3 under the artistic direction of her mother, Willita (Billye) Cole, partner of Billye and June School of Dance.
 After her mother retired from her dancing career, Mrs. Kim studied under Irene Williams and Cheryl Land and was a member of the KC Chiefettes team in ‘77-‘78.
 In college, Mrs. Kim earned lots of dance credits at Wichita State University and performed in the One People Theater under the direction of Dr. John Gaston.
 Mrs. Kim also directs the New Zion Praise Dance ministry.
 Dance is a lifetime ministry for Mrs. Kim and she is blessed to share her love for dance with the Wichita community.
-She is supported by her husband, Raymond, four children, and seven grandchildren.
+She is supported by her husband, Raymond, four children, and fourteen grandchildren.